albinoplant/react-app-additional-tasks/README.md

 it's from [this tutorial](https://reactjs.org/tutorial/tutorial.html)

-# I'm working on suggested improvements
+# I was working on suggested improvements
-4/6 by now
+6/6 DONE

 whole list